-- Working collaboratively with Indigenous partners, environmental specialists and regulatory agencies, we altered the route of the Fort McMurray West 500-kV Transmission Project to maximize cultural and environmental protection, including reducing the potential impact on caribou.
-We were recently recognized for this project for exceeding expectations in our environmental conservation and reclamation efforts to preserve the usage of these lands, and our Caribou Protection Plan was promoted as a best practice among industry peers.
+- On the Fort McMurray West 500-kV Transmission Project, we were recognized for this project for exceeding expectations in our environmental conservation and reclamation efforts to preserve the usage of these lands, and our Caribou Protection Plan was promoted as a best practice among industry peers.

 - To balance the natural environment with providing our customers with reliable electricity, we came up with a plan to install a hardware solution that would deter the birds from roosting on our transmission lines.

 - Our How We Do Business code outlines our commitment to meeting or exceeding environmental regulations and operational standards and using resources and energy efficiently.